Want to know what does a Claddagh Ring Mean?

 - Engaged = worn on the left hand with the heart pointing away.

 - Married = worn on the left hand with the heart pointing in.

-The Claddagh is famous as the Irish symbol of ‘love, friendship and loyalty’ – ‘Let Love and friendship Reign Forever’ – and these days can be found on all sorts of items and not just rings …….. browse Totally Irish Gifts to find your perfect Claddagh gift for your loved ones.
+The Claddagh is famous as the Irish symbol of ‘love, friendship and loyalty’.
+These days it can be found on all sorts of items and not just rings.
+Browse Totally Irish Gifts to find your perfect Claddagh gift for your loved ones.